hovey/pyschool/factory/README.md

 #### After

-We see that with `n=4` parameters, there are 16 combinations.
-But, only two will make sense:  (1) vinegar and olive oil, and (2) chocolate and peanut_butter.
-These combinations will be created and offered back to the client as *a single object*; respectively, (1) salad_dressing and (2) candy_bar (recall the chocolate and peanut butter constituents to a REESE'S Peanut Butter Cup).
+We see that with `n=4` parameters, there are 16 possible combinations.
+But, only two of these combinations will make sense:  (1) vinegar and olive oil, and (2) chocolate and peanut_butter.
+These combinations will be created and offered back to the client as *a single object*; respectively,

+1. `salad_dressing` (recall vinegar and olive oil are classic salad dressing constituents) and
+2. `candy_bar` (recall the chocolate and peanut butter constituents to a REESE'S Peanut Butter Cup).

 ```python